-A new Amiga Game is out.
+A new Amiga game is out.
 It is tough!
 Rough! and gives Adrenaline to every part of your body when you play the game.

 Hostile Environment in Mini Legion

 In this game, you play as a legionary.
-You are trained to perform all kinds of missions, in hostile environment that you will play in.
+You are trained to perform all kinds of missions, in a hostile environment that you will play in.
 Nobody will give you any help.
-The area is totally hostile, where even the animals wants to eat you alive!
+The area is totally hostile, where even the animals want to eat you alive!
 But your mission is to rescue the cooperators retained by the locals …

-These volunteers were working in the field organising camps, digging wells, distributing humanitarian aid.
+These volunteers were working in the field organizing camps, digging wells, distributing humanitarian aid.
 Many times these volunteers have hidden in their own camps or in the colonies to avoid ending as hostages.
 Not only will you have to find volunteers, sometimes the bandits steal the medicines that were going to be distributed.
 Your full mission is to recover those boxes with those medicines … !

 Sometimes they entrust you with special missions.
-A local leader has taken an old Russian tank and is frightening part of the population, eliminate this hostile to regain balance in the area … The civilian population has fled, so everything you find in the desert or in the hills can be hostile or very hostile … So, if you love a hostile game.
+A local leader has taken an old Russian tank and is a frightening part of the population, eliminate this hostility to regain balance in the area … The civilian population has fled, so everything you find in the desert or in the hills can be hostile or very hostile … So, if you love a hostile game.
 Mini Legion is it!

 Mini Legion technical information that You must know